 It is worth bearing in mind that, in their purest form, all the seasonal rituals and celebrations were performed to align with the energy of that season.
 It wasn’t just “pagans” who celebrated the turning of the wheel of nature – Ancient Greeks, Romans and Egyptians all have a rich history of celebrating the passing of the seasons in very similar ways, worshipping the same gods and goddesses with the only differences being in their names.
 The Egyptian Great Sphinx gazes due east to where the sun rises on the spring equinox, this is thought to be symbolic of the resurrection of Osiris at the dawning of the sun on the spring equinox.

 Our ancestors were very in tune with the earth and her seasons.
 Their veneration of the sun took on a deeper significance, it was also seen as the spiritual sun - the spiritual fire and source of all creation.
 Wheel of the Year rituals were merely enactments towards the process of individual enlightenment.
 They believed there is a direct connection between the elements, the stars and Spirit – one only has to look at the influence of moon on our oceans and seas to understand there is some truth in this assumption.
 Many gardeners to this day swear by planting by the phases of the moon.
-Originally thought to be superstition and folklore, science backs up this theory with it now being known that the gravitational pull of the earth not only pulls the tides, it also pulls upon subtle bodies of water causing the moisture to rise in the earth which encourages growth.
+Originally thought to be superstition and folklore, science backs up this theory with it now being known that the gravitational pull of the moon not only pulls the tides, it also pulls upon subtle bodies of water causing the moisture to rise in the earth which encourages growth.

-Unfortunately, we seem to have lost our intimate connection with the earth, seasons are demarcated by “fashion” and “sport” with many of us barely noticing the significance of the wheel of the year turning.
+The Wheel of the Year festivals offer us an opportunity to reconnect with our Earth and to align ourselves with the energy of the season.
 Here are some ideas as to what we can do as individuals to honour the passing of this coming spring equinox.